 To form your LLC by mail or in person, request Form LLC-1(D) - Articles of Organization form ($125 filing fee required), fill out the required fields, and submit a physical copy to the Vermont Secretary of State.

-Registered Agent FAQ
+Vermont Registered Agent FAQs

-- Have a street address in Vermont.
+- Have a physical street address in Vermont